kuralme/fastbot/README.md

 Fastbot is a mobile robot platform developed as part of the Robotics Masterclass course.
 Built using a commercial robot kit, Fastbot is designed to provide hands-on experience with ROS 2, sensor integration, and autonomous navigation.
 The robot features differential drive, a suite of sensors (including LiDAR and camera), and is fully compatible with the ROS 2 ecosystem for both simulation and real-world operation.

-This repository contains all the ROS 2 packages necessary to operate, simulate, and extend the Fastbot platform.
-Whether you are running Fastbot on real hardware or in simulation, you will find launch files, configuration, and example usage to get started quickly.
+This repository contains all the ROS 2 packages necessary to operate and extend the Fastbot platform.
+Essential functionalities, such as subscribing to its lidar and camera topics or publishing velocity commands, are available for controlling the real Fastbot robot.

-Currently, only basic functionalities are available.

 ## Installation Instructions